 - Non-Appearing Title: "Sloom", "Six Weeks", "Sinking Man", "Alligator", "Vulture, Vulture", "Soothsayer".
 Partial cases with "From Finner", "Lakehouse", "I of the Storm", "Organs".

 - Precision F-Strike: While the band's songs are usually mellow lyric-wise, "Under A Dome" stands out for containing a couple prominent "fuck"s.
-For that one song alone, the album it's in (Fever Dream) is their first to come in both a normal and a censored version.
+For that one song alone, Fever Dream is their first album to have both a normal and a censored version.